barbarahelena/olink-analyses-charite/README.md

 For determining significant group differences, I used Welch's 2-sample t-tests for the 71 proteins.
 I applied FDR (aka Benjamini-Hochberg) multiple testing correction on the p-values to generate a q-value (= adjusted p-value).
 Thereafter, we calculate the group means, sd and n per protein.
 The table with the results from the t-tests and the means per group was saved as `proteins_ttest_diff.csv`.

-The expression data, so the protein expression values for all samples and the 71 proteins, were saved in `proteins_expression_data`.
+The expression data, so the protein expression values for all samples and the 71 proteins, were saved in `proteins_expression_data.csv`.
 For the heatmaps and boxplots I used scaled expression data, so the expression that was measured scaled to a mean of 0 and sd of 1, to make the proteins easier to visualize in for instance a heatmap.
 For the PCA plot i used unscaled data, as scaling is already performed in the PCA function itself.

 ## PCA
 For the principal component analysis (PCA), I used the `prcomp` function with scaling and centering of the data.
 The first two principal components are plotted.
 I made a version with labels to make it easier to assess which samples are more alike.